toddledev/documentation/docs/07-styling/02-theme/index.md

 ---
 title: Theme
-description: Create design systems with Nordcraft's theme tools for managing colors, spacing, typography, fonts, and more across your projects.
+description: Create design systems with Nordcraft's theme tools for managing colors, spacing, typography, fonts, and more across your project.
 ---

 # Theme